rdubois440/cherry_mx30_usb_bt/README.md

 ##5- Wiring the modified Cherry MX 3.0

 A keyboard is a matrix of rows and columns.
 The cutting operations above probably interrupted some of these connections.
-Just reconnect them according to you best guess In my case, this is how the rows and columns look like
+Just reconnect them according to you best guess, or what is most convenient.
+In my case, this is how the rows and columns look like.

 ![Cherry MX 3.0 Wiring Details](images/20161112_152201.jpg)